 The co-founders were early executives at Netscape Communications Corp. and then started Loudcloud Inc. -- later Opsware Inc. -- which they sold to Hewlett-Packard Co.
-(HPQ) for $1.6 billion in 2007.
+(HPQ:US) for $1.6 billion in 2007.
 Since establishing Andreessen Horowitz, they’ve hired partners including former OpenTable Inc. and EBay executive Jeff Jordan, IronPort Systems Inc. co-founder Scott Weiss and former Citrix Systems Inc. executive Peter Levine.

-The firm has made large, high-profile bets on companies such as vacation-rental site Airbnb Inc., collaboration software provider Box Inc., e-commerce company Fab Inc. and online bulletin board Pinterest Inc. It’s also made money from the sales of portfolio companies Skype to Microsoft Corp., Instagram to Facebook Inc. and Nicira Inc. to VMware Inc. (VMW)
+The firm has made large, high-profile bets on companies such as vacation-rental site Airbnb Inc., collaboration software provider Box Inc., e-commerce company Fab Inc. and online bulletin board Pinterest Inc. It’s also made money from the sales of portfolio companies Skype to Microsoft Corp., Instagram to Facebook Inc. and Nicira Inc. to VMware Inc. (VMW:US)

 Bloomberg LP, the parent company of Bloomberg News, is an investor in Andreessen Horowitz.

 Dixon’s venture investing career began in 2003 as an associate at Bessemer Venture Partners.
 In 2009, while working at Hunch, he helped start Founder Collective, a seed-stage venture fund in New York.
 He is still an adviser to companies he invested in, though he’s not doing any more deals with the group.